 Your babies measure approximately 48 centimeters (18.90 inches), when you’re 37 weeks pregnant with twins.
 The median weight for dichorionic twins is 2869 grams (6lbs, 5oz) and for monochorionic twins it’s 2697 grams (5lbs, 15oz).
 Look at our estimated fetal weight charts to learn more about how twins grow in the second half of pregnancy.
+Your babies are still putting on layers of fat.
+They help your children stay warm.

-You may be fed up with being pregnant, when you’re 37 weeks pregnant with twins.
-You want to meet your babies now.
-You’re uncomfortable and your body is tired and hurting from carrying two children.
-Some women are fine with being pregnant or would like to stay pregnant, because they’re nervous or scared about giving birth to twins.
+- Some women are fine with being pregnant or would like to stay pregnant because they’re nervous or scared about giving birth to twins.
 If you’re feeling anxious, it’s important that you share those feelings with someone you trust.
-Going into labour scared is not optimal.
-It’s a good idea to let your doctor or midwife know how you feel.
+Going into labor scared without telling anyone isn’t optimal.
+It’s a good idea to let your doctor or midwife know about how you feel.
 They might be able to offer you some sort of extra support.

 Remember to take an iron supplement.
 Making sure that your iron levels aren’t too low is important as an iron deficiency will make you feel exhausted and weak.
 You can get a blood test to find out whether or not your iron levels are as high as they should be.